qunfengdong/MicroGMT/README.md

 **Make a new strain/ID list for use next time (optional)**

 We will demostrate an optional step of making a new strain/ID list for use next time (final.list in this example).
 This list contains all strain/IDs in the final output summary tables.
-Users can use it as the input list file for removing or adding strains/IDs to the new summary tables in the future.<br>
+Users can use it as the input list file for removing or adding strains/IDs to the new summary tables in the future.

 Please make sure there is no file named "final.list" in your directory before we start.
 ```bash
 cat id.list ids_to_add.list > tmp.list